-3. Summary of Engineering Assessment Methodology and Key Parameters Used Occupancy Type(s) and Importance Level Office for general use [occupancy Type B] Importance level 4 Site Subsoil Class D Summary of how Part C was applied, including: the analysis methodology(s) used from C2 other sections of Part C applied Equivalent static analysis carried out in line with C2.7.1 Reduction factors chosen in line with C2.5.1 Probable strengths of concrete calculated in accordance with C5.4 Other Relevant Information None
+3. Summary of Engineering Assessment Methodology and Key Parameters Used Occupancy Type(s) and Importance Level Office for general use [occupancy Type B] Importance level 4 Site Subsoil Class D Summary of how Part C was applied, including: • the analysis methodology(s) used from C2 • other sections of Part C applied Equivalent static analysis carried out in line with C2.7.1 Reduction factors chosen in line with C2.5.1 Probable strengths of concrete calculated in accordance with C5.4 Masonry infill panels according to C7 and parapets in line with C8 Other Relevant Information None

-4. Assessment Outcomes Assessment Status (Draft or Final) Final Assessed %NBS Rating 15%NBS (IL4) Seismic Grade and Relative Risk (from Table A3.1) Grade E Comment on the nature of Secondary Structural and Non-structural elements/ parts identified and assessed None Describe the Governing Critical Structural Weakness Lack of load path for roof bracing forces the roof loads to be transferred through a GIB lined skylight dome to the shear wall.
-If the results of this DSA are being used for earthquake prone decision purposes, and elements rating <34%NBS have been identified (including Parts) 3 : Engineering Statement of Structural Weaknesses and Location The lack of load path through the roof and ceiling bracing levels.
-Recommendations We recommend strengthening to at least 67%NBS
+4. Assessment Outcomes Assessment Status (Draft or Final) Final Assessed %NBS Rating 29%NBS (IL4) Seismic Grade and Relative Risk (from Table A3.1) Grade E Comment on the nature of Secondary Structural and Non-structural elements/ parts identified and assessed None Describe the Governing Critical Structural Weakness Flexural capacity of the reinforced concrete bond beams supporting out of plane actions of the clay masonry parapet.
+If the results of this DSA are being used for earthquake prone decision purposes, and elements rating <34%NBS have been identified (including Parts) 3 : Engineering Statement of Structural Weaknesses and Location Low level parapet bond beam - 29%NBS Recommendations We recommend strengthening to at least 67%NBS